 We develop strategic responses to water policy issues.

-Determined by the priorities within the Water Framework Directive and River Basin Management Plan:
+Determined by the priorities within the Water Framework Directive and the River Basin Management Plan:

-• We develop policy submissions and positions based on research, external expertise, agency input and dialogue
+• We develop policy submissions and positions based on research, external expertise, agency input and members dialogue

-We invest in a learning mindset to develop, change and integrate perspectives
+• We invest in a learning mindset to develop, change and integrate stakeholder perspectives

 • We promote an integrated systems approach to water management and governance